The Great Migration

 Mid July to mid October

 This is peak season because it’s when one of the most amazing wildlife shows on earth, the “Great Migration”, usually happens.
-During the migration, around 2 million Wildebeest and 200,000 Zebra make their way across crocodile infested rivers from the Serengeti into the Masai Mara.
+During the migration, around 2 million Wildebeest and 200,000 Zebra make their way across crocodile infested rivers from the Serengeti or the Mara Triangle into the Maasai Mara.
 It also coincides with the Northern Hemisphere summer holidays.
-So whilst witnessing the migration is absolutely amazing, you will be faced with dealing with the crowds as well as premium pricing.
+So whilst witnessing the migration is absolutely amazing, you need to be prepared to deal with the crowds as well as premium lodge pricing.
 Weather during this period is dry and warm.
 Be warned that even though this is the migration season, you are not absolutely guaranteed to see a river “crossing”, which is an incredible part of the migration, or even the migration itself.
 The timing of the migration into the Mara is completely rain dependant.
 If the rains are late that year, the migration into the Mara may be late too.
 If the rains come early, the migration into the Mara can start as early as end of June or the beginning of July.
 Historically though, August would be the best month to witness the migration.
+Despite the crowds, I personally love September.
+The Mara is beautifully green and the grass is nice and short and there is a good chance of seeing the migratory herds and even a crossing or two.

 Mid October to end of November

-This is probably my personal favourite time of year to visit the Mara.
-The crowds have largely gone, accommodation is cheaper and at least until mid November, the grass is low making game spotting viewing very easy.
-October is nearing the end of the migration season but the majority of the animals are still in the reserve so there is an abundance of wildlife to view.
-By November the herds are heading back towards the Serengeti but are still around, although in smaller quantities.
+This is another of my favourite times of year to visit the Mara.
+There are a little less visitors, accommodation is a bit cheaper and the grass is low making game viewing very easy.
+October is nearing the end of the migration season but there is still the possibility of migratory herds being in the reserve.
+By November the herds have largely left the Mara and returned to the Serengeti, but are still around in smaller quantities.
 November is also a good month for Birders as migratory birds begin arriving in the reserve.
-October is relatively dry but towards the end of the month the “short rains” typically start and continue into November.
+October is relatively dry and can be quite dusty, but towards the end of the month the “short rains” typically start and continue into November.
 The “short rains” usually do not cause too much inconvenience and consist mainly of brief afternoon or evening showers and thunderstorms on some days.
 For photographers, you get beautiful light particularly after the storms, and there is also an opportunity to get beautiful wildlife images in the rain.
 Lookout for Lions shaking their wet manes!

 December, January and February